evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 412 liters.
-With the rear seat down, it is 1323 liters.
+The cargo capacity in the trunk is 608 liters.
+With the rear seat down, it is 1634 liters.
 The maxium weight of the car is 2110 kg (4652 lbs), and with the base weight of 1714 kg (3779 lbs), you can max load 396 kg (873 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.

-{{< sitefiguresized thumb="models/peugot/308/e-308/trunk_1_st.jpg" title="Peugot E-308" width="3000" height="2000"  >}}

 ### Availability & Pricing

 This model had a world premiere on 06.07.2023, and deliveries is expected to start in November 2023.<div class="mt-3 mb-3">